BeelineJS/BeelineJS/README.md

 BeelineJS is a bootstrap, mini framework to get you started on developing single page application.
 The app is compiled by webpack and a prebuild node script generating components, templates and layouts.

+## Testable
+Core and all compopnents are testable.
+Using `doc = document` and `win = windows` injected to the context allowing to use JSDoc with Jest or any other test engine.

+## Context
+All components are using context and their inpout argument, allowing safer cohernt coding.

+`function xxx(context){
+   const { e, view, data, value, doc, win } = context;
+   ...
+}`

+The context includes the functionallity to easily access the code and build new functionality

 ## Centrelized events
 Events are created at the document level and auto dispatched to all the components.
 You can write a complete application without the need to `addEventListener`.